 Open House Dublin is the biggest celebration of architecture in Ireland presented by the Irish Architecture Foundation.
-Open House Dublin 2014 will take place from 17 to 19 October 2014.
-Over one weekend, over 100 buildings of all types and periods will open up their doors to allow citizens and visitors to explore the architecture of their city, with special tours by hundreds of professionals and enthusiasts, along with 40 other associated events, completely for free.
+Open House Dublin 2016 will take place from 14 to 16 October 2016.
+Over the weekend, over 100 events will allow citizens and visitors to explore the architecture of their city, with special tours by hundreds of professionals and enthusiasts, completely for free.

-As the city is constantly evolving, Open House Dublin allows you to get close to buildings and urban spaces and offer a new perspective.
-The festival showcases the wealth and breadth of Irish architecture, from the splendour of Georgian Dublin to the breathtaking contemporary spaces and places.
+As the city is constantly evolving, Open House Dublin allows you to access buildings and urban spaces to offer a new perspective.
+The festival showcases the wealth and breadth of Irish architecture, buildings of all types and periods open up their doors from the splendour of Georgian Dublin to the breathtaking contemporary spaces and places.
 The event showcases the most iconic buildings in the city as well as the smallest, most beautiful interventions.

-The Irish Architecture Foundation is funded by The Arts Council, Department of Arts, Heritage and the Gaeltacht, Office of Public Works and Royal Institute of the Architects of Ireland.
+Irish Architecture Foundation is funded by The Arts Council, Department of Arts, Heritage and the Gaeltacht, Office of Public Works and Royal Institute of the Architects of Ireland.

 17 August 2016: The Autumn season kicks off with two new cities joining Open House Worldwide

 26 April 2016: The Spring Open House season is upon us!

 11 September 2015: 3 new cities join Open House Worldwide family for the kick off the Autumn Season!